Joker wins the Oscars for Best Actor and Best Soundtrack - Asap Land

 The big winner of the night has turned out to be "Parasites", although many gave the statuette for best film to "1917", by Sam Mendes, who was already starting as a great favorite after winning the Producers Guild Award, the Golden Globe or the Bafta.
 Bong Joon ho's Asian film has won the Best Film, Best Director and even Best Foreign Film Awards

 The movie "Joker" as we knew it was another one that the fans were watching because it was nominated in eleven categories – it is the comic-inspired film with the largest number of nominations in history.
 Almost as expected, director Todd Phillips' film has only taken the statuettes of best Actor, for Joaquin Phoenix, and Best soundtrack, for the composer Hildur Guðnadóttir.
-(As well as the statuettes to …) It stays at the gates of winning the coveted statuettes for Best Film or Best Director.
+It stays at the gates of winning the coveted statuettes for Best Film or Best Director.

-The speech given by Joaquin Phoenix came to make director Todd Philliper cry
+The speech given by Joaquin Phoenix came to make director Todd Phillips cry:

 I don't feel elevated above any of my fellow nominees because we share the same love for cinema and this form of expression has given me the most extraordinary life.
 I don't know what would happen to me without her.
 I have been a scoundrel in my life.
 I've been cruel sometimes, hard to work with me.
 Many of you in this room have given me a second chance.
 It is when we are at our best, when we support each other.
 Not when we cancel ourselves out of past mistakes, but when we help each other grow, when we educate ourselves, when we are guided towards redemption.